wngaw/wngaw.github.io/_posts/2019-07-28-wide-and-deep-learning.md

 ## Evaluate

 After I am satisfied with the validation error, I performed a final evaluation on the test set.
-Over here, I achieved a mean squared error of 1.21, or a root mean squared error(RMSE) of 1.10.
+Over here, I achieved a mean squared error of 1.21, or a root-mean squared error (RMSE) of 1.10.
 This fall short of the benchmark performance for MovieLens 100k which is typically has RMSE in the range of 0.92 to 0.96.
 But on the bright side, it still performs better than a random prediction based on the distribution of the training set, which has RMSE of 1.51.

 ```python
 wide_and_deep_model.evaluate(x={'wide_inputs': wide_inputs_test,